Ukraine Recovery Conference 2024 - Side Event

 Our side conference on the 10 June 2024, Resilience, Reconstruction, Prosperity: Perspectives for Ukraine’s Economy, will be the culmination of a process that feeds research and policy briefs from civil society and the academic community directly into the Berlin Ukraine Recovery Conference.

-Please note that the sessions during the day are invitation-only for in-person participation, however, there will be a live stream in English of all main sessions accessible to the public.
+Please note that the sessions during the day are invitation-only for in-person participation, however, it will be possible to follow the main sessions via zoom.
 A detailed programme can be found here.

-The conference will conclude with a public panel discussion on 10 June at 7 pm on Ukraine’s Recovery in the European Context with Svenja Schulze, German Federal Minister for Economic Cooperation and Development and N.N.
-(Government of Ukraine), moderated by Sonja Zekri, Süddeutsche Zeitung.
+The conference will conclude with a public panel discussion on 10 June at 7 pm on Ukraine’s Recovery in the European Context with Svenja Schulze, German Federal Minister for Economic Cooperation and Development and Yulia Svyrydenko, First Deputy Prime Minister and Minister of Economy of Ukraine, moderated by Sonja Zekri, Süddeutsche Zeitung.

 Contact